HTWu666/OUTLiNE/README.md

 3. Traffic Dashboard
 4. AI Customer Service

-The system's architecture includes horizontal scaling and cache write-back, handling high-concurrency reservations effectively.
-These features ensure Outline's scalability, stability, and availability.
+This system utilizes AWS services to achieve a stateless architecture, enhancing scalability.
+It employs horizontal scaling and a cache write-back strategy for efficiently handling high-concurrency reservation requests.
+These features collectively ensure the system's high availability, high reliability, and high performance.

 <br>

 ## Table of Content